spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 - The `stylus.installationMode` parameter is set to `airgap` in your user data configuration for all your hosts.

-- No host has any current cluster workloads.
+- No follower host has any current cluster workloads.
 Refer to [Delete a Cluster](./delete-cluster.md) and [Unlink Hosts](#unlink-hosts) to learn how to delete a cluster and unlink a host to free it up for linking.

 ### Procedure